 Scuba diving in Raja Ampat is out of this world!
 Being disconnected from the rest of the world was an amazing feeling and being pampered by the 22 staff members with delicious food, massages and anything else I could wish for was a real treat.
-On top of that I hiked to the top of deserted islands, got up close and personal with sea gypsea’s, went wake boarding, fishing, snorkeling and many more fabulous adventures.
+On top of that I hiked to the top of deserted islands, got up close and personal with sea gypsea’s, went wake boarding, fishing, snorkelling and many more fabulous adventures.

-Japan – Holland America Line
+Japan Cruise Vacations – Holland America Line

 Recommended by Laurence, Finding the Universe